pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/upload-product-usage"

 ### upload-stemcell
-Uploads a stemcell to Ops Manager.
+Uploads a stemcell to Tanzu Operations Manager.

 Note that the filename of the stemcell must be exactly as downloaded from Tanzu Network.
-Ops Manager parses this filename to determine the version and OS of the stemcell.
+Tanzu Operations Manager parses this filename to determine the version and OS of the stemcell.

 === "Task"
     ---excerpt--- "tasks/upload-stemcell"